HuddleCard Help Center

 What happens if someone doesn't sign a card?

 Nothing bad!
 The card is delivered with whatever messages have been collected.
 There's no minimum — even one heartfelt message makes someone's day.
-If no one signs a birthday card, it's still delivered with a thoughtful message.
+If no one signs a birthday or work anniversary card, it's still delivered with a thoughtful message.
 If no one signs an occasion card, nothing is delivered.

-Can the birthday person see who signed their card before it's delivered?
+Can the recipient see who signed their card before it's delivered?
 No. The card is kept secret until delivery.
 Only the admin can see the progress in the activity logs.

 Can someone signing a card see contributions from other members of the team?

-No. The final card is for the eyes of the birthday person only.
+No. The final card is for the eyes of the recipient only.
 It's up to them whether or not to share their card.
 Only admins can see the progress in the activity logs.

 What if someone doesn't have a birthday on file?
 They can still sign other people's cards and receive occasion cards.
 They just won't get an automatic birthday card until their birthday is added.
 Team members can add their own birthday from their profile settings.